Homemade Sloppy Joe Recipe (turkey or beef)

 - 1 tablespoon olive oil, if needed

-- 1 pound ground turkey (see note)
+- 1 pound ground turkey (or ground beef)

-- ½ cup diced yellow onion (about 1 small onion)
+- ½ cup diced yellow onion (1 small onion)

-- ½ cup diced green bell pepper (about ½ bell pepper)
+- ½ cup diced green bell pepper (½ bell pepper)

-- ½ cup diced red bell pepper pepper (about ½ bell pepper)
+- ½ cup diced red bell pepper pepper (½ bell pepper)

 - ¾ cup ketchup